TIGE-UPM/InDashConnect/README.md

 `[POST] {{yourMoodleUrl}}/login/token.php?username={{yourUsername}}&password={{yourPassword}}&service=wafed_webservices`

-You should receive a response containing a `token`, which will be used in the next requests identify the user securely.
+You should receive a response containing a `token`, which will be used in the next requests to identify the user securely.
 E.g.:
 ```
 {
     "token": "a7eb3737b6b61e33991217305e8c5e59",